aiphilos/docs/dev/terms/schemes.rst

 scheme/scheme-type
 ==================

  There are several scheme-types available.
 These can be set via the scheme-endpoint.

+ .. include:: ../../shared/docLinks/schemeEndpointLink.txt

  These types help aiPhilos interpret and classify you data, so that searches can be more accurate.

-The followin scheme-types exist
+ The following scheme-types can be set:

  .. literalinclude:: ../../shared/scheme_types.txt